 "To introduce children to literature is to install them in a very rich and glorious kingdom, to bring a continual holiday to their doors, to lay before them a feast exquisitely served.
 But they must learn to know literature by being familiar with it from the very first.
 A child’s intercourse must always be with good books, the best that we can find.“ -Charlotte Mason, vol 6 pg 51

-Because our focus is learning through good books, not testing, we test only once per month or term in our Teaching Textbooks, but you are welcome to create your own testing schedule.
+Because our focus is learning through good books, not testing, we test only once per term in our Teaching Guides, but you are welcome to create your own testing schedule.
 We follow a 3-Term Schedule.

 We use some free old-fashioned books that are in public domain found at Project Gutenberg, Online Books Page, Internet Archive, Baldwin Project and Christian Classics Ethereal Library.
 The resources found at these sites are all copyright free, so you can read online or print as desired.